patricksinclair/test_riblet_v3/README.txt

 	2) Changed alpha.water boundary condition to type inletOutlet, just like atmosphere, in 0/alpha.water.orig.
 	3) Changed velocity boundary condition to pressureInletOutletVelocity (0 0 0).
 	4) Changed pressure boundary condition to totalPressure; uniform 0; (NB, also did this to the atmosphere boundary condition.)
+	5) NB This setup eventually causes the system to "run dry" (I think), because everything gets thrown away due to the velocity.
+Need to make the left wall an inlet to account for this (I hope)

+11. Changed the left wall to an inletOutlet (same as the top and right walls.)
+Hopefully this will stop the timesteps becoming erroneously small.
+	1) Changed leftWall faces to type patch.
+	2) Changed pressure boundary condition from zeroGradient -> totalPressure; uniform 0;
+	3) Changed velocity boundary condition from noSlip -> pressureInletOutletVelocity;
+	4) Changed alpha.water boundary condition to inletoutlet; uniform 0;
+	4) NB This has maybe worked.